Kia: Kia Europe

 In late 2006, Kia opened its first own plant in Europe at a cost of approximately EUR 1.7 billion in Žilina, Slovakia, in the village of Teplička nad Váhom, after construction between October 2004 and December 2005.
 It has since produced over 2.5 million units of the Kia Cee'd, Kia Sportage and Kia Venga, as well as seven types of engines.
 In 2016, 339,500 cars and 612,915 engines were manufactured.
-The area of the plant is 166 ha and Mobis Slovakia, the largest supplier, is situated right on the carmaker's premises.
+The area of the plant is 166 hectares (410 acres) and Mobis Slovakia, the largest supplier, is situated right on the carmaker's premises.
 As of December 31, 2016, 3,625 employees worked in the facility, while their average age was 35.
 The relatively low number of employees working in three shifts is related to a high degree of automation as well as high integration with Mobis Slovakia.
 In 2016, Kia Motors Slovakia recorded revenue of EUR 5.56 billion.
 Although the European car market knew significant difficulties, Kia announced increased sales in 2013.